pithadiyarp/ronak/Hardware_setup.md

 ## Hardware Setup
-This section describes how to connect the Hardware Platform to EVB1000 via SPI Interface
+This section describes how to connect the Nordic NRF52840 Hardware Platform to EVB1000 through SPI Interface

 ## Interfacing EVB1000 with Nordic nRF52840
  |PIN|EVB1000|NRF52840|